 Once the training is complete, we freeze the parameters of SalienDet.
 The trained SalienDet then utilizes the original training set images along with the saliency map generated from extra proposals $P_{e}$ (obtained from prior knowledge) to predict potential object proposals $P_{o}$.
 Finally, we relabel the training set using the proposed $P_o$.

 Algorithm 1 shows the relabeling process.
-IOU (intersection-over union) metric, which measures the ratio of overlap between two regions, is utilized in this step.
-We compare the object proposals $P_{o}$ with ground-truth proposals.
-If the IOU between a proposal in $P_{o}$ and any proposal in ground-truth is greater than the threshold $\alpha$, the object proposal is labeled as a known class.
-A for-loop is used to check each proposal in $P_{o}$, and any object proposals that do not meet the criteria for known class are labeled as \textit{unknown}.
+Intersection over Union (IoU) metric, which measures the ratio of overlap between two regions, is utilized in this step.
+We compare the object proposals $P_{o}$ with ground truth proposals.
+If the IoU between a proposal in $P_{o}$ and any proposal in ground truth is greater than the threshold $\alpha$, the object proposal is labeled as a known class.
+A for-loop is used to check each proposal in $P_{o}$, and any object proposals that do not meet the criteria for known class are labeled as unknown.
 The proposal threshold $\alpha$ serves as a tuning parameter to select the most suitable proposals for unknown class.
 If the alpha $\alpha$ is lower, it becomes harder to classify object proposals as unknown because they have a lower overlap with the ground truth for known classes.
 In this work, we have empirically set $\alpha=0.3$.